matejavulic/Smart-Home-Lighting/README.md

-# Smart-Home-Lighting
+# Smart Home Lighting

 ## Description
-A smart home automation system allowing users to control lights even though they are not at home.
+The smart home automation system allowing users to control lights even though they are not at home.

 ## Contact
 If you have any questions, feel free to write me an e-mail at matejavulic@gmail.com